wechaty/docusaurus/docusaurus/docs/specs/service.md

 ### 1. Registration the Token with Docker

-Yoc can visit the links below which gives a more detailed step by step description about registration of token using Docker.
+You can visit the links below which gives a more detailed step by step description about registration of token using Docker.

 1. [How to create your own Wechaty Puppet Service Token with the Web Protocol #1986](https://github.com/wechaty/wechaty/issues/1986)
 1. [Using your Puppet PadPlus token with Python, Java, and Go Wechaty #1985](https://github.com/wechaty/wechaty/issues/1985)